ButterscotchV/butterscotchv.github.io/src/other-projects.md

 ## [SlimeVR Firmware Tool](https://slimevr-firmware.bscotch.ca/)

 I host a fork of the SlimeVR Firmware Tool for people to use as the original is no longer hosted or maintained.
-There is a version being developed to be integrated within the SlimeVR software, but as of writing, it is not yet released.
+There is a version integrated within the SlimeVR software which I highly recommend using instead.

 ## [SlimeVR Testing Checklist](https://slimevr-testing.bscotch.ca/)